2600hz/kazoo/doc/announcements.md

 4. New parameters were added to the account, user and device documents to set the asserted identity.
 These parameters are currently free-form but will be strictly verified by default in the future!

+5. Kazoo Number Manager core application has been renamed by dropping `_manager` from the name to `kazoo_number`.
+This is completely is transparent to client users, but if you include any header files from `kazoo_number_manager/include/` you have to remove the `_manager` bit.

 ### 4.2

 1. Erlang Version Support